baldvine/Capstone/Presentation/wordPredictingPresentation.md

 ========================================================
 We removed profanity based on the list found here:
  <https://raw.githubusercontent.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/master/en>

 *Follow link above at your own risk* :)

+This list is used by several companies, including Shutterfly.

 **Have fun!**